 The unemployed persons who indicated in the WorkNet that they want/need employment support services will be invited to the local centre according to their place of residence.

-In case of a smaller number of unemployed persons who want employment support services, each person can be invited individually by phone, preferably not later than 3 days after he/she has indicated such interest in the WorkNet.
+In case of a smaller number of unemployed persons who want employment support services, each person can be invited individually by phone in a reasonable period of time after he/she has indicated such interest in the WorkNet.

 Employment counsellor invites the unemployed person on the interview, explains the purpose of the interview and agrees with the client a date and venue of the interview.

-The unemployed person attending to interview signs a Request for provision of employment services. (see Annex 1).
+The unemployed person attending to interview signs a Request for provision of employment services. (see Annex 1) and provides his/her account access details to the employment counsellor. .
 This agreement/Request is kept in the client personal file (hard copy).

 In case that greater number of unemployed persons (more than 20 per day) expresses the interest for ESS a group information seminar can be organised, in prior agreement with the Central office, with the purpose to: